NathanSteinway/fictional-spork/README.md

   ## Installation
 In order to install this project, any would-be user may clone the repository and run npm install on their machine to download the necessary dependencies.
   ## Usage
 Someone should use Team Profile Generator to generate a team profile.
+For instructions on how one may do so, please refer to this video: https://www.awesomescreenshot.com/video/8328787?key=c6b15961b677ea841af6bd03e0d9db49
   ## Contribution
 Simply fork the repository and contact me using the information posted below.
   ## Tests